- Symptoms of viral tonsillitis

 - symptoms of bacterial infection (with PBHA etiology) usually disappear within 3-4 days (even without an antibiotic).

-What are the risks of untreated bacterial angina?
+What are the risks of untreated bacterial tonsillitis?

 - Purulent complications (early) – periparous abscess, purulent cervical lymphadenitis, purulent otitis media and/or mastoiditis, purulent inflammation of the paranasal sinuses.